-British choreographer Kate Flatt made her Royal Opera debut in 1984 on Turandot, directed by Andrei Serban, and has since returned to work on Fidelio (1986), Der fliegende Holländer (1986), Guillaume Tell (1990), Il viaggio a Reims (1992) and Aida (1994) for The Royal Opera, and Opera North's production of Gloriana, performed in the Royal Opera House in 1993.
-She has also choreographed Songs from a Hotel Bedroom for the Linbury Studio Theatre.
+British choreographer Kate Flatt made her Royal Opera debut in 1984 on Turandot, and has since returned to work on Fidelio (1986), Der fliegende Holländer (1986), Guillaume Tell (1990), Il viaggio a Reims (1992) and Aida (1994) for The Royal Opera, and on Opera North’s production of Gloriana, performed in the Royal Opera House in 1993.
+She has also choreographed Songs from a Hotel Bedroom in the Linbury Studio Theatre.

 Flatt trained at The Royal Ballet School and began her career as assistant choreographer to Leonid Massine.
 She was in the original creative team for Les Misérables (1985), now performed at the Queen’s Theatre, London, and around the world.
 Other credits include working with Trevor Nunn and Katie Mitchell at the National Theatre and David Lan at the Young Vic.
 Opera credits include two award-winning collaborations with Phyllida Lloyd for Opera North (Gloriana and Peter Grimes) and The Carmelites and Carmen for English National Opera.
 Dance theatre credits include touring productions The Dancing Room (BBC), Soul Play with writer Anna Reynolds and Ballroom of Joys and Sorrows with composer Adriano Adewale.